MicrosoftDocs/visualstudio-docs/docs/ide/create-portable-custom-editor-options.md

 ### To add an EditorConfig file to a project or solution

 1. Open a project or solution in Visual Studio.
 Select either the project or solution node, depending on whether your .editorconfig settings should apply to all projects in the solution or just one.
+You can select a folder in your project or solution, to add the .editorconfig file to.

 1. From the menu bar, choose **Project** > **Add New Item...**, or press **Ctrl**+**Shift**+**A**.